Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here

 Rule: Only fashionistas shop in designer stores

-Bonkers!
-Along with more edgy looks, designer shops often have a directional take on wardrobe staples – such as quality T-shirts, woollens, and simple trousers.
+Once inside, the edgier, on-trend pieces might have more floor space, but designer shops often have a directional take on wardrobe staples – such as quality T-shirts, woollens, and simple trousers.
 Invest in a few key pieces and you could fast-forward your look without becoming a slave to the latest trends.
-And don’t worry about snooty sales assistants; this recession is a great leveller and a wider range of customers is more welcome now than ever.

 So remember, if the rule book says ‘can’t’, think ‘can I?’
 Because, as style icon Katherine Hepburn would say; ‘If you obey all the rules, you miss all the fun’.